Anon M4 Toric MFI

 Our favorite large-frame snow goggle this year is another Oakley model: the Flight Deck.
 Unlike the framed Anon M4, the Flight Deck is frameless, which maximizes field of view and peripheral vision.
 Combined with Oakley’s Prizm technology mentioned above, the Flight Deck wins out in overall optics.
 However, the goggle only comes with one lens (bringing total cost to around $300 if you add a second), and the quick-change system is significantly less intuitive than Anon’s magnetic design.
 If your top priority is visibility, the Flight Deck is hard to beat.
 For a more well-rounded design, go with the Anon M4.

 A final option to consider comes from within Anon’s own “M” lineup: the M3 MFI.
-The M4 reviewed here replaced the M3 as the brand’s top model last year, but the M3 remains a solid overall performer for a considerable $40 less (price does vary a little based on lens choice).
+The M4 reviewed here replaced the M3 as the brand’s top model, but the M3 remains a solid overall performer for a considerable $40 less (price does vary a little based on lens choice).
 Like the M4, the M3 MFI features Anon’s Magna-Tech quick-change system, comes with a spare lens, and includes a magnetic facemask.
 That said, the older model has slightly worse field of view and uses exclusively cylindrical lenses rather than toric.
 All in all, we like the changes that Anon made with the newest version, but the M3 is a more wallet-friendly alternative that doesn’t sacrifice much in the way of performance.
+Of note: Anon recently added the M5 MFI to the collection, which is very similar to the M4 but features “flat toric” lenses that are designed to increase field of vision.
+It also boasts a wider strap, has a semi-framed look, and costs $20 less.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!